-This suggests that while BIPOC respondents had overall positive feelings towards Bolton, there is still room for improvement when it comes to inclusivity of BIPOC individuals in our town.
+This suggests that while Bolton may be doing relatively well when it comes to DEI issues, there is still room for improvement when it comes to inclusivity of BIPOC individuals in our town.

 Aged 65 and Older (n=37)

 Individuals who identified as being 65 years of age or older tended to have responses that mostly aligned with the average respondent.
 Differences between the Average Rating for older adults compared to the general response pool tended to be .2 or less and swung in both less (overall town, Town Government and Law Enforcement) and more favorable (school system and experiential questions) directions.
 Just over 16% of older adult respondents indicated being discriminated against based on age in the last five (5) years in Bolton and 78% indicated a favorable response to older people being welcomed in Bolton.
 This suggests that Bolton may be doing well in terms of serving and treatment of older adults in our community.